fandango-fuzzer/fandango/docs/About.md

 ## Read More

-To learn more about how Fandango works, start with our ISSTA 2025 paper {cite:ps}`zamudio2025fandango`.
+To learn more about how Fandango works, start with the ISSTA 2025 paper by {cite:ts}`zamudio2025fandango`.

 ```{bibliography}
 ```